MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 ## Update headquarters with the new AAD B2C information

-Once the above AAD B2C provisioning steps are completed, the AAD B2C application must be registered in your Dynamics environment.
+Once the above Azure AD B2C provisioning steps are completed, the Azure AD B2C application must be registered in your Dynamics environment.

 In Dynamics, navigate to **Retail \> Shared Parameters**